Yhh15616251360/MDT/README.md

 Graph_IO.h reads the dataset from /data and stores it in memory.

-global.h implements the global strategy: it first calculates the temporal support(TSup) value for all edges, then iteratively removes the edge with the minimum temporal support, and updates the temporal support of other edges within the same triangle.
+global.cpp implements the global strategy: it first calculates the temporal support value for all edges, then iteratively removes the edge with the minimum temporal support, and updates the temporal support of other edges within the same triangle.
 This process continues until the current query vertex q cannot participate in any triangle, and the algorithm terminates.

 build_index.h builds the index: it calculates the temporal support of all edges from 0 to tmax.
 The specific implementation follows the ideas presented in the referenced paper, with the main idea being to minimize accessing edges and triangles and calculate the temporal support at \delta based on \delta-1.